saibaba/springmvc-clojure/README.md

 * ant resolve
 * ant build
 * ant tests
+* ant stop
-* ant stop deploy start
+* ant deploy
+* ant start (you might have to wait sometime before starting to let container deploy app)
 * ant createTables loadData printData

 #### You are ready to use it